benvanik/WebAL/readme.md

 * Massive performance pass required (lots of extra loops/copies/etc)
 * Reduce playback latency if possible (using the 'auto latency detection' sample from MDC)
 * Need a query on buffers to see if they have been loaded
+* Implement seeking/querying position on sources
+* You must provide both ogg and mp3 sources for your content (may be possible to do ogg decoding in Flash, but that seems hard)

 Browser Support
 ====================